Dolly Parton's Net Worth and Her Rise to Superstardom

 Throughout her career, Dolly has been awarded multiple times for her contributions to entertainment.
 She's won 11 Grammys and 51 nominations, an Emmy, and has been awarded titles such as Entertainer of the Year and Top Country Female Artist from various organizations.

-She is also the Country Music and Songwriters Hall of Fame and has been nominated for induction into the Rock and Roll Hall of Fame.
+She is also the Country Music and Songwriters Hall of Fame and has been inducted into the Rock and Roll Hall of Fame.

 She's Been Honored by the U.S. Government